Joseph Calasanz: In Rome

-On September 15, 1616, the first public and free school in Frascati was started up on Calasanz' initiative.
-One year later, on March 6, 1617, Pope Paul V approved the Pauline Congregation of the Poor of the Mother of God of the Pious Schools, the first religious institute dedicated essentially to teaching, by his brief "Ad ea per quae."
+On September 15, 1616, the first public and free school in Frascati was started up on Calasanz's initiative.
+One year later, on March 6, 1617, Pope Paul V approved Calasanz's group as the Pauline Congregation of the Poor of the Mother of God of the Pious Schools, the first religious institute dedicated essentially to teaching, by his brief "Ad ea per quae."
 On March 25, 1617, he and his fourteen assistants received the Piarist habit and became the first members of the new congregation.
 The habits were paid for by the Cardinal Protector Justiniani, who with his own hands invested Joseph Calasanz in the chapel of his palace.
 They were the very first priests to have as their primary ministry teaching in elementary schools.
-Emphasizing love, not fear, St. Joseph wrote: "if from the very earliest years, a child is instructed in both religion and letters, it can be reasonably hoped that his life will be happy."
+Emphasising love, not fear, St. Joseph wrote: "if from the very earliest years, a child is instructed in both religion and letters, it can be reasonably hoped that his life will be happy."

-While residing in Rome, Joseph endeavored to visit the seven principal churches of that city almost every evening, and also to honor the graves of the Roman martyrs.
-During one of the city's repeated plagues, a holy rivalry existed between him and St. Camillus in aiding the sick and in personally carrying away for burial the bodies of those who had been stricken.
+While residing in Rome, Joseph endeavored to visit the seven principal churches of that city almost every evening, and also to honor the tombs of the Roman martyrs.
+During one of the city's many outbreaks of plague, a holy rivalry existed between him and St. Camillus in aiding the sick and in personally carrying away for burial the bodies of those who had been stricken.
 On account of his heroic patience and fortitude in the midst of trouble and persecution, he was called a marvel of Christian courage, a second Job.
 During the following years, Calasanz established Pious Schools in various parts of Europe.

-In October 1628 he was a guest of the Conti di Segni family in Poli and there he founded the Pious Schools.
+In October 1628 he was a guest of the Conti di Segni family in Poli and there, too, he established the Pious Schools.
 After convincing the pope of the need to approve a religious order with solemn vows dedicated exclusively to the education of youth, the congregation was raised to that status on November 18, 1621, by a papal brief of Pope Gregory XV, under the name of Ordo Clericorum Regularium Pauperum Matris Dei Scholarum Piarum (Order of Poor Clerics Regular of the Mother of God of the Pious Schools).
-The abbreviation "Sch.
+The modern abbreviation "Sch.
 P." following the name of the Piarist stands for Scholarum Piarum, Latin for "of the Pious Schools".
-The Constitutions were approved on January 31, 1622, by Pope Gregory XV, and the order had all the privileges of the mendicant orders conferred upon it, Calasanz being recognized as superior general.
+The Order's Constitutions were approved by Gregory XV 1621, and the order was granted all the privileges of the mendicant orders, Calasanz being recognised as superior general.
 The Order of the Pious Schools was thus the last of the religious Orders of solemn vows approved by the Church.
 The Piarists, as do many religious, profess vows of poverty, chastity, and obedience.
 In addition, according to the wishes of St. Joseph, members of the Order also profess a fourth vow to dedicate their lives to the education of youth.